$

 • Algorithmic stables restricted: MiCA effectively prohibits unbacked algorithmic stablecoins in the EU

-Crypto-Native Stablecoin Innovation: RAI
+Crypto-Native Stablecoin Novelty: RAI

 Not all stablecoins peg to the dollar.
-RAI (by Reflexer Labs) pioneered a fully decentralized, governance-minimized stablecoin using a PID (Proportional-Integral-Derivative) controller — the same feedback mechanism used in industrial automation:
+RAI (by Reflexer Labs) pioneered a fully decentralized, governance-minimized stablecoin using a PID (Proportional-Integral-Derivative) controller, the same feedback mechanism used in industrial automation:

 • No dollar peg: RAI floats around a "redemption price" that adjusts algorithmically based on market demand

-• PID controller: When RAI trades above redemption price, the controller lowers the redemption rate (making RAI less attractive to hold), and vice versa — maintaining stability without relying on any fiat reference
+• PID controller: When RAI trades above redemption price, the controller lowers the redemption rate (making RAI less attractive to hold), and vice versa, maintaining stability without relying on any fiat reference

 • Purely crypto-native: ETH-only collateral, no governance token, no admin keys

-• Significance: RAI proved that stable (not necessarily dollar-pegged) crypto-assets can exist without any fiat dependency — important for censorship resistance
+• Significance: RAI proved that stable (not necessarily dollar-pegged) crypto-assets can exist without any fiat dependency, important for censorship resistance

 Regulatory Convergence

 All four major frameworks share common requirements: full reserve backing, regular audits/attestations, and AML compliance.
 This convergence suggests a global baseline is emerging.
-Issuers that comply with GENIUS Act + MiCA will likely meet requirements in most jurisdictions — creating a competitive moat for well-capitalized, compliant issuers like Circle and Tether.
+Issuers that comply with GENIUS Act + MiCA will likely meet requirements in most jurisdictions, creating a competitive moat for well-capitalized, compliant issuers like Circle and Tether.

 Real-World Use Cases